postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-compile-time.md

 </ItemGroup>
 ```

-When this configuration is done, `MyPackage` can be used both in run-time and compile-time code.
+Once this configuration is done, `MyPackage` can be used both in run-time and compile-time code.

 > [!WARNING]
 > You must also specify `MetalamaCompileTimePackage` in each project that _uses_ the aspects.